EmberEmu/Ember/docs/Ports.md

 The UPnP facilities are fully thread-safe.
 You may issue parallel requests to a single returned device on multiple threads, as may be the case if your `io_context` is running on a thread pool.

 ## NAT-PMP & Port Control Protocol
 Because NAT-PMP and PCP are so closely related, the library implements them as a single service.
-As recommended by their specifications, clients should default to using PCP and only downgrading to NAT-PMP if a device indicates that it does not support PCP.
+As recommended by their specifications, clients should default to using PCP and only downgrade to NAT-PMP if a device indicates that it does not support PCP.
 This means that the library will first attempt to use PCP and will automatically downgrade and resend the request in NAT-PMP format if required.
 If the remote device does not understand either protocol, the library will return a `SERVER_INCOMPATIBLE` error.

 While implementing both protocols in a single service makes life easier for the user through automatically downgrading and retrying failed requests, it means that functionality is largely restricted to the subset supported by NAT-PMP.
 Some PCP-only functionality is supported but `disable_natpmp(true)` should be called beforehand.